 Exercise Outdoor exercise—30 minutes to an hour per day—is necessary to keep the Welsh Terrier happy and healthy.
-They can get some of their exercise requirement taken care of through indoor play, but outdoor romps are necessary to prevent unruly behavior inside.
+They can get some of their exercise through indoor play, but outdoor romps are necessary to prevent unruly behavior inside.

 Endurance Welsh Terriers were built for work, and their high endurance has stuck with them throughout centuries.
 They've got the stamina to play all day, and then some.